discsim/frank/docs/quickstart.rst

 Test a fit's convergence
 ########################
-Just to be safe, it's always good to check how well a fit has converged.
-Using the fit from the above figure,
+Once the fit has been performed, it's important to check its convergence.
+If `diag_plot=True` in the parameter file, frank produces a diagnostic figure to assess this.
+Using the fit from the above figure, the diagnostic plot looks like this.

 .. figure:: plots/AS209_continuum_frank_fit_diag.png
    :align: left